US Sixth Army established in Brisbane

 The US Sixth Army was a field army of the United States Army that was established on January 20, 1943, during World War II.
 The Sixth Army was responsible for conducting military operations in the Pacific Theater of Operations, including the campaigns in New Guinea, the Philippines, and Okinawa.

-In 1944, General Douglas MacArthur, the Supreme Commander of the Allied Forces in the Pacific, established his headquarters in Brisbane, Australia.
-As a result, the US Sixth Army also established its headquarters in Brisbane in order to be closer to MacArthur’s headquarters.
+In July 1942, General Douglas MacArthur, the Supreme Commander of the Allied Forces in the Southwest Pacific Area (SWPA), established his headquarters in Brisbane, Australia.
+The US Sixth Army also established its headquarters in Brisbane in order to be closer to MacArthur’s headquarters.

 First commander US Sixth Army Lieutenant General Walter Krueger